OnTheWayToSuccess/BOPFChangeTracker/README.md

 Ways for installation:
 1. by ACP tool.
 2. manuall installation, in this way you should create DDIC, report and class manually.
 Files with source code for Addon class/report inside the folder.
-3. Using SAPLINK + a bit manuall installation.
+3. Using SAPLINK + some minor points like creation of transaction.

 # TODO:
 Write a guide how to track node change without CT installation using standard watch points in BOPF Test UI.